chrfrenning/ironviper/README.md

 ### plan

 1. Read metadata (org filename, org modified time, client generated hashes) when ingesting files
-1. Write system id back to blob as metadata
+1. Write system id back to blob as metadata, immediately after getting new file notification. maintain ingestion test counter.
+1. If uploaded file name is GUID, use as basis for internal ids.
+Creates predictable urls for ingested files.
+Places restriction on file upload, all files with GUID names must be unique, should not be a big problem?
+Hmm...
 1. Add support for RAW files, extract embedded thumb or best-approach conversion
 1. ~Read relative path from blob and store as record field, use for hierarchical structure.~ Need to figure out how to build the folder navigation data structure.
 1. ~Containerize converter module~